 The annual highlight of activity on Julia Street comes on the first Saturday night of August in an event known as "White Linen Night."
 Begun in the early 1990s, the features open galleries, artists' receptions and live music and entertainment in the middle of the street.
 Visitors flock to Julia Street and the nearby Contemporary Arts Center and Ogden Museum of Southern Art to view and buy pieces of exquisite artistry.
 Many of those who attend get into the spirit of the occasion by wearing white linen suits or dresses in keeping with a 19th century tradition of apparel designed to keep the wearer cool during the hot summers.

-Another popular event, called Art Walk, occurs on the first Saturday night of every month.
+Another popular event, called "First Saturday Gallery Openings" (formerly the Art Walk), occurs on the first Saturday night of every month.
 For these monthly art walks, galleries open their doors to the public to premiere their new exhibits.

 Located just a few blocks from the Mississippi, Julia Street is an easy walk from anywhere in the French Quarter.
 You can also take the St. Charles streetcar from Uptown, ride all the way down past Lee Circle and you will run right into Julia Street.

-For more information on Julia Street and its activities visit the New Orleans Arts District Association website at this address www.neworleansartsdistrict.com.
+For more information on Julia Street and its activities visit the Arts District Association New Orleans website at this address http://www.artsdistrictneworleans.com/.